gajus/eslint-plugin-jsdoc/.README/rules/no-bad-blocks.md

 ### `no-bad-blocks`

-This rule checks for multi-line-style comments which fail to meet the criteria of a jsdoc block, namely that it should begin with two asterisks, but which appear to be intended as jsdoc blocks due to the presence of whitespace followed by whitespace or asterisks, and an at-sign (`@`) and some non-whitespace (as with a jsdoc block tag).
+This rule checks for multi-line-style comments which fail to meet the criteria of a jsdoc block, namely that it should begin with two and only two asterisks, but which appear to be intended as jsdoc blocks due to the presence of whitespace followed by whitespace or asterisks, and an at-sign (`@`) and some non-whitespace (as with a jsdoc block tag).